augurlabs/augur_view/installing.md

 ---

 Make sure you have the proxy modules enabled in your web server.
-In Apache, this can be done with:
+With NGINX, proxy will already be enabled, but in Apache, this can be done with:

 ```
 a2enmod